 How many times have you started making something, only to get stymied by the jar of salsa or other ingredient refusing to open?

-Don't fight with it, making it worse.
+Don't fight with it, making it worse and hurting your hand.
 Here's my tip on opening reluctant jars.
 These are the kind of one piece lid, with a rubber gasket, such as those that hold salsa or spaghetti sauce.
 The trick is easy!

 Run the hot tap over the jar lid.
 Do this for a minute or two.